chrisgoringe/flux_cpu_offload/README.md

 If the model was loaded in one of the `bfloat8` types, the parameters are converted to `bfloat16` to be used.
 This setting controls how and when they are converted.

-There are three options:

 - `pre` stores the parameters on the cpu in `bfloat16`.
 This takes twice as much RAM but means they don't need to be cast when used, so it's faster.
 - `auto` stores the parameters as loaded, and uses autocast.
 Use this if you find you run out of RAM with `pre`.
-- `manual` is like `auto` but the casting is done manually.
-Don't use it!

 ## Error: 'OnDemandLinear' object has no attribute 'weight'